-4 is the minimum number of cycle slip free satellites need to maintain lock.
+Four is the minimum number of cycle slip free satellites needed to compute a solution.
 Even if this minimum is maintained, the geometry can be very poor, as shown by spikes in the Double Difference DOP plot.
-This option forces KAR to engage after the DOP recovers.
+This option forces ARTK to engage after the DOP recovers.
 The default tolerance is 25.

-☐ If the DD_DOP is greater than 100, the epochs plotted because GrafNav skips them.
+If the DD_DOP is greater than 100, the epochs are not plotted because GrafNav skips them.
 This creates a gap in the data, so check the message logs for these instances.